 And who doesn’t love a good coffee cake?!

-So this coffee cake is actually a paleo cinnamon coffee cake, so that means that it’s completely gluten free, dairy free, and refined sugar free.
+So this take on an old fashioned coffee cake is actually a paleo cinnamon coffee cake, so that means that it’s completely gluten free, dairy free, and refined sugar free.
 BUT me being me, I want to make sure it’s still a viable option for more people.

 Since many paleo options tend to be heavy on the nuts, I went for a completely nut free.
 Instead, I use a lot of coconut and…SWEET POTATO!